raspberrypilearning/octapi-calculating-pi/en/step_4.md

 You can check your code at this point by adding in a line to print the value of `answer` and checking that it equals `√2/2` or `0.7071067811865476`.

 You have now calculated the value of the first term of the infinite series.
 However, this will not be a very precise approximation of π.
-The more **iterations** (i.e. steps) of the series you perform, the more accurate the result becomes.
+The more **iterations** (i.e. terms) of the series you perform, the more accurate the result becomes.
 Here are the first two terms in the infinite series:

 ![Viete sequence highlighted in purple](images/viete-purple.png)